Republicans are today’s anti-capitalists,

 The much ballyhooed fact that the richest Americans pay the most tax is close to irrelevant.
 How could it be otherwise if it were not for the fact that they make the most money and the bottom half of the population is broke, or worse, after meeting the expenses of daily living?
 What is most relevant is how much wealth people have after they have paid their taxes.
 And who, incidentally, caused the government economic policies that favored the wealthy and powerful, at the direct expense of everyone else?

-At this point, the anti-capitalists are still winning, and it’s way past time to replace closet aristocrats like Rep. Mick Mulvaney with genuine capitalists.
+At this point, anti-capitalist Republicans are still winning, and it’s way past time to replace closet aristocrats with genuine capitalist Democrats.